Thrift Shop Jewelry Stringing Finds

 |The vintage pearls and crystals look beautiful, but how do I get them to stay put?|

 Are you looking for more fun, creative ideas for your jewelry stringing and jewelry-making projects?
-You won’t want to miss a single issue of Jewelry Stringing magazine!
-Each issue features dozens of gorgeous jewelry stringing projects that incorporate an eclectic mix of your favorite jewelry making and beading supplies.
+You won’t want to miss a single issue of Beadwork magazine!
+Each issue features dozens of gorgeous jewelry projects that incorporate an eclectic mix of your favorite jewelry making and beading supplies.
 Discover new and emerging talented jewelry artists, and see what your favorite artists are up to!
-Subscribe to Jewelry Stringing magazine and stay inspired all year long!
+Subscribe to Beadwork magazine and stay inspired all year long!